telerik/xaml-docs/controls/radgridview/columns/celltemplate-and-celledittemplate.md

 >tipHaving DataMemberBinding set to StartingDate, the aggregation, sorting, grouping and filtering operations on this column will be done based on the StartingDate property.

->In case the user do not need to perform any aggregation, sorting, grouping or filtering operations for the column, then you can use a [GridViewColumn]({%slug radgridview-columns-column-types-basic-column%}) instead.
+>In case the user does not need to perform any aggregation, sorting, grouping or filtering operations for the column, then you can use a [GridViewColumn]({%slug radgridview-columns-column-types-basic-column%}) instead.

 >In a scenario when there is a column.CellEditTemplate defined, the new value of the editor is not available in the arguments of the __CellEditEnded__ event raised when committing an edit.
 To get the right value in __e.NewValue__, you can create your own [Custom Column]({%slug radgridview-howto-create-custom-editor %}) and override its __GetNewValueFromEditor__ method.